3 Clinical need and practice

 3.4 Severe sepsis is one of the most common reasons for admission to an intensive care unit.
 In its most severe form, septic shock, it has a mortality rate of 40% to 60%, which is thought to increase substantially for every hour of delay in starting appropriate antibiotic treatment.
 Therefore, broad‑spectrum, high‑potency antibiotics are widely used in intensive care units.
 It is important for clinicians to be able to monitor the progression of sepsis and the response to antibiotic treatment so that broad‑spectrum antibiotic treatment can be narrowed or reduced (de‑escalated) as soon as possible.

-3.5 The Department of Health has set out actions to slow the development and spread of antimicrobial resistance in the UK Five Year Antimicrobial Resistance Strategy 2013 to 2018.
+3.5 The Department of Health and Social Care's UK 5 Year Antimicrobial Resistance Strategy 2013 to 2018 sets out actions to slow the development and spread of antimicrobial resistance.
 One aim of the strategy is to conserve and steward the effectiveness of existing antimicrobials by ensuring antibiotics are used responsibly and less often.
 Rapid and accurate determination of the presence or absence of bacterial infection is important to guide appropriate antibiotic therapy and to reduce unnecessary exposure to antibiotics.

 3.6 The most common type of bacterial infection in people attending the emergency department is respiratory tract infection.
 Lower respiratory tract infection includes: acute bronchitis; acute exacerbations of chronic obstructive pulmonary disease or asthma; and pneumonia.
 It is a major cause of sepsis in children and adults.
 In addition to the lungs, the most common sites of bacterial infection leading to sepsis are the urinary tract, abdomen and pelvis.
 Sepsis can also result from skin infections (such as cellulitis), post‑surgical infections and infections of the nervous system (such as meningitis or encephalitis).